viant/dbsync/README.md

 In this step, synchronizer uses aggregation function to compare source and destination table.
 In case of data discrepancy, the process narrows down source dataset to the one that has been changed.
-When chunks are used, on top of narrowing source dataset, only out of sync chunks are transferred to destination database.
+When chunks or partition or both are used, on top of narrowing source dataset, only out of sync data segments are transferred to destination database.

 ##### 2. Data transfer